 If you have a network of followers on Facebook it’s a good idea to try and convert them into new subscribers.
 Some common ways to do this is by designing a social post with a link to your sign up form for your followers to join or adding a Sign up for our newsletter tab within your page.

 3. Offer a valuable incentive

-Now that you have created multiple touch points for people to join your email list, next steps is giving them an incentive to do so.
+Now that you have created multiple touchpoints for people to join your email list, the next steps are giving them an incentive to do so.
 Some incentives you can use are discounts and offers, exclusive promotions, and giveaways.
-But one thing is clear no matter the industry you are in; having high quality content that is relevant to your audience is needed to be a successful email marketer.
+But one thing is clear no matter the industry you are in; having high-quality content that is relevant to your audience is needed to be a successful email marketer.